 Learn Other Skills to Stand Out

-Photojournalism can be highly competitive, even for highly skilled photographers.
+Photojournalism can be highly competitive, even for highly skilled photographers and photojournalists.
 So learn some additional skills that allow you to bring value to the position.
-Skills like videography, writing, and social media management can help set you apart from other job candidates.
+Skills like videography, writing, and social media management can help set you apart from other job candidates and photojournalists.

 Writing good captions, I’ve found, increases the likelihood of an editor accepting an image.
-Study the captions in publications you read.
+Study the captions in publications you read from other photojournalists.
 Start taking notes when you photograph to write killer captions later.

 Grow from Constructive Feedback